Reformulating non-equilibrium steady-states and generalised Hopfield discrimination

-The reformulation in Eq.\ref{e-mt3} is appealing, in part, because of its formal resemblance to other path ensemble formulations in physics.
+The reformulation in Eq.\ref{e-mt3} is also appealing because of its formal resemblance to other path ensemble formulations in physics.
 In quantum mechanics, the probability amplitude for a particle going from $A$ to $B$ is the integral over all paths from $A$ to $B$ of the action along the paths \cite{fey48}.
 In statistical mechanics, equilibrium information can be recovered from driven non-equilibrium paths by averaging the exponential of the work performed along the paths \cite{jar97b} and many exact non-equilibrium fluctuation theorems can be obtained in this way \cite{cro00}.
-Interestingly, in the present paper, it is non-equilibrium information which is recovered from a Boltzman-like distribution.
-Whether some more fundamanental setting underlies these different path ensemble formulations is beyond the scope of this paper but we note how essential the graph-theoretic framework is to clarifying the ensemble.
+Interestingly, in the present paper, it is non-equilibrium information which is recovered from a Boltzmann-like distribution.
+Whether some more fundamental setting underlies these different path ensemble formulations is beyond the scope of this paper but we note how essential the graph-theoretic framework is to clarifying the ensemble.
 We cannot speak of ``paths'' without the graph and it is the graph which yields the spanning trees on which the arboreal distribution is defined.
 The reformulation reinforces the central role of the graph in the non-equilibrium behaviour of Markov processes, testifying again to the pioneering insights of Hill and Schnakenberg.